tfausak/tfausak.github.io/_posts/2011-11-30-real-life-garbage-collection.md

 program that doesn't gobble up memory.

 Why would anyone prefer to manually manage memory?
 The same reason people prefer manual transmissions over automatics.
-In fact, [one of my professors][3] used this exact analogy.
+In fact, one of my professors (Glenn Downing) used this exact analogy.
 With manual memory management ([stick shift][4]), you get better gas mileage and performance.
 You can even do things that are impossible in an automatic, like engine braking.
 But in an automatic, you don't have